berea/bc-wp-2015/README.md

 When the dust settles, we need to revisit the theme structures and do a little cleanup to streamline and clarify.
 These behaviors are prime candidates for that cleanup.

+## Notes about navigations ##

+On child themes the menu that shows up on the site should be called "Default".
+I expect we will change this, but its documented here.

 ------